 losses: adjustment factor determined by the MAE, which represents the losses (ex-post) between the point of delivery and the center of gravity of the sub-market.

-The Cuiabá Pipeline is also subject to the regulations of pipelines generally.
+The Cuiabá Pipeline is also subject to the regulations applicable to pipelines generally.
 GasBol and GasMat are subject to the regulatory frameworks of Bolivia and Brazil, respectively.
 The Bolivian pipeline system is an open access system with postage stamp tariffs regulated by SIRESE.
 In addition, it requires unbundling of transportation and gas acquisition costs.
 GasMat is regulated by ANP.
 Section II has additional information on the rules and regulations governing the Bolivian and Brazilian pipeline sectors.

 Tariffs